denistsoi/franklinchen.github.io/source/_posts/2012-09-28-another-french-music-jam-also-announcing-cats-dance.markdown

 ## Conclusion

 I continue to greatly enjoy the regular French music jam and meeting and playing with more musicians.
 Meanwhile, although I have not done much dancing lately, I am excited about the creation of CATS Dance.

+## (Update of 2012-10-15)

+Check out the latest update on the [French music jam](/blog/2012/10/15/french-music-jam-with-unexpected-new-musicians/)!